1970s Stainless Steel Cylinders Chandelier

 Do you have an idea about this 1970s stainless steel cylinders chandelier?
-Please use the contact form and help improve the websites exactitude.
+Please let us know through the contact form and help improve the websites exactitude.
 Your help is much appreciated.

 This chandeliers has similarities with the Tornado lamp designed by Elio Martinelli in 1964.
 The Tornado is in white painted aluminium.

 It could be a lamp by Tappital, another example can be found here.
 The Tappital company produced many stainless steel pendant lamps.

 Often described as a lamp made by Reggiani.
 The Reggiani company produced many lamps in polished stainless steel.
 But in all probability not these ones.

 Often described as a lamp made by French artist Max Sauze, but it is not.
 Max Sauze produced/produces similar lamps, but all made in aluminium.

 A few times described as a lamp designed and made by François Monnet for Uginox.
 Uginox is the company of Editions Monnet F. & B., in the 70’s it became Kappa.
 Designers that worked for Uginox/Kappa were, among others Joelle Ferlande, Maria Pergay, Patrice Maffei and François Monnet.
 Uginox is famous for their stainless steel furniture and lighting.
 Inox is a commercial name for stainless steel.

 Maison Charles produced and produces several lamps in stainless steel.
 One fine example with some similarities is the Ruban table lamp, designed by Jacques Charles.